TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 When we visit the website, it returns a `302 found` status code, redirecting to `bucket.htb`.

-Add it to the `/etc/hosts` and list again:
+So we proceed to add it to the `/etc/hosts` and list again:

 <br />